Ingersoll Rand (IR)

 Underperform

 We’re not sold on Ingersoll Rand.
-Its weak sales growth and low returns on capital show it struggled to generate demand and profits.
+Its sales have underperformed and its low returns on capital show it has few growth opportunities.
 StockStory Analyst Team

 Anthony Lee, Lead Equity Analyst